sujpac/github-read-service/README.md

 # github-read-service
-A service that provides custom API's to read organizational data from Github.
+This is a service that provides custom API's to read organizational data from Github.
 It is implemented with Python, Django, and Django Rest Framework.
-The service uses Redis as an in-memory cache to facilitate better performance and scaling the app without reaching API rate limits.
-The organization used by default is [parse-community](https://github.com/parse-community), this can be changed by setting the DEFAULT_ORG constant in utils/constants.py.
+The service uses Redis as an in-memory cache to facilitate better performance, as well as to be able to scale the app without risk of crossing API rate limits.
+The organization used by default is [parse-community](https://github.com/parse-community) - this can be changed by modifying DEFAULT_ORG in utils/constants.py.

 ## API Documentation